In This Section:

 In Good Standing:

-Students are described as In Good Standing if they are neither On Probation, Suspended nor Refused Further Registration; these terms are explained below.
-For students with particularly noteworthy academic results, there are three specific forms of recognition, which are described in the “Student Services & Resources” section.
+Students are described as In Good Standing if they have not been assessed as On Probation, Suspended nor Refused Further Registration; these terms are explained below.

 Probation; Suspension; Refused Further Registration